invenia/blog/_posts/JuliaLangFeatures.md

 It is worth considering that some features were not planned, but simply emerged from the combinations of other features.

-This post will will show you how several cool features are implemented:
+This post will describe how several interesting features are implemented:

  - ✅ Unit synatic sugar (`2kg`)
  - ✅ Traits